dmurfet/deeplinearlogic/README.md

     - Polynomial step NTM
 - **Implement more tasks**
     - Other tasks from NTM, DNC and other papers
-    - Multiple pattern task (as in Section 4.2 of the paper)
     - Polynomial pattern task (as in Section 4.3 of the paper)
 - **Inspection and visualisation**
     - Find a way of visualising memory contents